julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/hooks/hooks.md

 # Lifecycle Hooks

-As many other javascript frontend frameworks, Vue runs through a lifecycle flow where we can identify special or key moments.
+As many other JavaScript frontend frameworks, Vue runs through a lifecycle flow where we can identify special or key moments.

 <img :src="$withBase('/lifecycle.png')" style="text-align:center"/>